cea-hpc/modules/doc/source/FAQ.rst

 Build Issues
 ------------

-The configure script complains about Tclx
+The configure script complains about TclX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::